Deltares/hydromt/docs/user_guide/data_conventions.rst

 ============================  =======================================================================  ================
 bd_sl*                        bulk density of the different soil layers (1 to 7 in soilgridsv2017)     [g cm-3]
 clyppt_sl*                    clay content of the different soil layers (1 to 7 in soilgridsv2017)     [%]
-oc_sl*                        organic carbon contant of the different soil layers
+oc_sl*                        organic carbon content of the different soil layers
                               (1 to 7 in soilgridsv2017)                                               [%]
 ph_sl*                        pH of the different soil layers (1 to 7 in soilgridsv2017)               [-]
 sltppt_sl*                    silt content of the different soil layers (1 to 7 in soilgridsv2017)     [%]